robertsweetman/module_4/mdbook/src/2_stakeholder_engagement.md

     style Templates fill:#d4edda
 ```

-We should aim to get technical stakeholder by in through focusing on data-flow, using standardised tools, ease of support, security, logging and maintainability.
+We should aim to get technical stakeholder buy in through focusing on data-flow, using standardised tools, ease of support, security, logging and maintainability.

 ```mermaid
 graph TB